Base Aérea Teniente Benjamín Matienzo: Description

 The 1500 m long airstrip is located over a nearby glacier 2 km away, and is usable by all kind of ski-mounting aircraft.

 The snow-covered helipad is 1500 m south from the base; several Bell 212 helicopters are used for deployment and supply of scientific personnel.

 Matienzo also has a basic 15 m2 infirmary attended by a paramedic.

 Periodically a Twin Otter aircraft deals with the transfer of personnel and cargo, as well as waste evacuation.
 The base actively manages preservation and restoration of the surrounding environment; garbage and waste is removed, concentrated, classified, packaged and compacted for later disposal in the Argentine mainland.

 Scientific activity

-Scientists at Matienzo carry out meteorological, ionospheric, oceanographic and nivological observations; they perform aerial photographic surveys and studies on geology and geophysics involving high precision gravity and magnetism measurements.
+Scientists at Matienzo carry out meteorological, ionospheric, oceanographic and snow science observations; they perform aerial photographic surveys and studies on geology and geophysics involving high precision gravity and magnetism measurements.

 Scientific and technical staff of the Argentine Antarctic Institute uses part of its facilities for winter–spring activities.
 The base is the launching point for expeditions to the Larsen Ice Shelf and Jason Peninsula.
 Staff of the National Meteorological Service commissioned at Matienzo keeps track of the masses of ice, solar radiation and atmospheric parameters.

 Retreat and collapse of the Larsen Ice Shelf is constantly monitored by analyzing satellite imagery, GPS positioning and terrain data to investigate the ice-climate interactions in critical areas under climate change conditions.